 The Watch Hill and Wilderness camping experiences require that you walk your gear at least ½ mile from the ferry dock or hike at least 1½ - 5 miles into the designated wilderness.
-At Watch Hill, you're not able to camp directly on the beach, but the campsites are a short walk over the boardwalk to the beach.

 Smith Point County Park is the only place on Fire Island where you may drive your camper or trailer to the site.
 Limited outer beach camping at Smith Point County Park may also be available for self-contained units, but tents are not allowed on the beach.
 You may contact the county park directly for more information or reservations.